cvvergara/pgrouting/doc/max_flow/pgr_maxFlowMinCost_Cost.rst

    | RETURNS FLOAT

 .. index::
-    single: maxFlowMinCost_Cost ; One to One - Experimental on v3.0
+    single: maxFlowMinCost_Cost - Experimental ; One to One - Experimental on v3.0

 One to One
 ...............................................................................